bobf34/Coursera_GetCleanData/CODEBOOK.md

     * In the variable listing below _XYZ_ indicates three variables one each for X, Y and Z.
     * See the README file for a description of the renaming process.
 * Units:
-    * All of the time and frequency variables have been normalized and are therefore unitless
+    * The UCI-HAR features were normalized and so, unitless.
+This dataset, which computes the mean on those variables is therefore also unitless.

 VARIABLES
 ```